patrick-ve/abn-amro-assignment/README.md

   - **Modularity:** Components (`components/`) and reusable logic (`composables/`) are well-defined.
   - **Linting:** Enforced via ESLint (`@antfu/eslint-config`) and pre-commit hooks (Husky) to maintain code consistency.
   - **Structure:** Follows Nuxt conventions for clear organization.
+  - **Explicit Imports:** Auto-imports for components and composables have been disabled (`imports: { autoImport: false }` in `nuxt.config.ts`) to favor explicit import statements.
+This enhances code clarity and reduces potential confusion for developers less familiar with the Nuxt ecosystem.
 - **Testing:** Comprehensive testing is included:
   - **Unit Tests (Vitest):** Located in `app/components/__tests__`, covering individual components and composables (as required).
 Run with `npm run unit`.
   - **End-to-End Tests (Playwright):** Located in `e2e/tests`, verifying key user flows (dashboard view, navigation to details, search) and accessibility checks across desktop and mobile browsers.
 Run with `npm run e2e`.